 #8) Are You Going to Perform Load Testing?

 If you need to put considerable time on performance testing then estimate accordingly.
 Estimations for projects, which involve load testing, should be considered differently.

 #9) Do You Know Your Team?

-If you know strengths and weaknesses of individuals working in your team then you can estimate testing tasks more precisely.
-While estimating one should consider the fact that all resources may not yield same productivity level.
+If you know the strengths and weaknesses of individuals working in your team then you can estimate testing tasks more precisely.
+While estimating one should consider the fact that all resources may not yield the same productivity level.
 Some people can execute faster compared to others.
 Though this is not a major factor, it adds up to the total delay in deliverables.

 This is a guest article by Author “N. Sandhya Rani”.